KaliloTeixeira/weather_app_backend/README.md

 ## **Lesson goals**
 Project made during application for Intern Position at ITWare.

+### To Run

+// Clone the repository
+- git clone

+// Run the project with your IDE using a Server (Glassfish / Tomcat)

 **Java EE 6+**
 1. Java EE Project structure
 1. Rest WebServices (JAX-RS)